Celtic 2 Spartak Moscow 1

 In the 80th minute Celtic were handed their lifeline when Suchy barged Samaras in the box and Commons hammered the ball high past Pesyakov and in off the bar.

 Still, the result from Barcelona remained crucial, although that was to finish goalless.

-After Kallstrom was dismissed, Commons’ departure meant Celtic, who had used all their substitutes, played five minutes added time also with 10 men but it was to be a night of glory for the Parkhead men.
+After Kallstrom was dismissed, Commons’ departure meant Celtic, who had used all their substitutes, playing five minutes added time also with 10 men but it was to be a night of glory for the Parkhead men.